savagezen/x205ta/README.md

 ### Preparing Bootable USB (Windows):

-1) I have made a custom ISO for this machine that you can [download here](https://drive.google.com/file/d/0B2RH_BSaD6YPaUhVaHlCX2RidTQ/view?usp=sharing).
-The link is for the ARCH_201606 version.
-If the link breaks, newer versions may be found by checking [my public shared folder on Google Drive](https://drive.google.com/open?id=0B2RH_BSaD6YPUko5QVRzZFg2MEk).
+1) I have customized the Arch Linux ISO for this machine.
+You can [download the latest version ](https://mega.nz/#F!12IERSoa!T1kZ1A7JwZ_EvvItkn-SDQ) from my shared MEGA folder.
 The ISO contains:

 * The stock Arch Linux ISO image
 * A bootia32.efi file so the ISO will boot on the machine's 32-bit boot loader (this is not possible with the stock Arch ISO).